googleapis/cloud-trace-nodejs/README.md

 #### Cross-Service Trace Contexts

-The Trace Agent supports distributed tracing, so that in supported web frameworks, incoming requests that are known to come from other services that are also integrated with Stackdriver Trace (through the ['x-cloud-trace-context'][stackdriver-trace-faq] field in request headers) should build spans that are aware of the information serialized in this field, known as the trace context.
+The Trace Agent can propagate trace context across multiple services.
+This associates multiple spans that correspond to a single incoming request with each other, and is particularly useful in tracing requests in a microservices-based web application.
 (For more information, see the [Dapper][dapper-paper] paper describing the distributed tracing system.)

-It is up to plugin developers to extract serialized trace context from incoming requests and propagate it in outgoing requests.
-The Plugin API accepts the serialized trace context as an [option](#trace-span-options) when creating new trace spans.
+Trace context is sent and received using the [`'x-cloud-trace-context'`][stackdriver-trace-faq] field in HTTP request headers.
+Built-in plugins automatically read from and write to this field, so for application developers, no additional work is necessary.

+##### Obtaining Trace Context in Incoming Requests

+Plugins that trace incoming HTTP requests (in other words, web frameworks) should support cross-service tracing by reading serialized trace context from the `'x-cloud-trace-context'` header, and supplying it as the [`traceContext` option](#trace-span-options) when creating a new root span.
+The trace agent will automatically deserialize the trace context and associate any new spans with it.

-The string `'x-cloud-trace-context'` is provided as `api.constants.TRACE_CONTEXT_HEADER_NAME`.
+The string `'x-cloud-trace-context'` is provided as `TraceApi#constants.TRACE_CONTEXT_HEADER_NAME`.

+##### Sending Trace Context in Outgoing Requests

+Use the following function to obtain the current serialized trace context.
+The built-in plugin for `http` and `https` does this automatically.

 * `Span#getTraceContext()`
   * Returns `string`